LastZactionHero/wb-website/content/blog/the-more-the-merrier-introducing-the-workbright-partner-program.md

 ---
 Today, we are very excited to announce the launch of a new Partner Program that will allow YOU to share in WorkBright's success!

-The Workbright Partner Program is a community driven effort, sharing a portion of WorkBright’s revenue with the people that are out in the streets singing our praise and helping other companies go digital with their onboarding.
+The WorkBright Partner Program is a community driven effort, sharing a portion of WorkBright’s revenue with the people that are out in the streets singing our praise and helping other companies go digital with their onboarding.

-Workbright Partners have unique access to company insights, sales materials, affiliate banners, and direct access to the WorkBright Partnership team.
-Partners earn 20% revenue for any customers that they recommend and sign up to Workbright.
+WorkBright Partners have unique access to company insights, sales materials, affiliate banners, and direct access to the WorkBright Partnership team.
+Partners earn 20% revenue for any customers that they recommend and sign up to WorkBright.

-Know someone that would love Workbright?
+Know someone that would love WorkBright?
 Or work with clients that could benefit from digital onboarding?
-[Apply to Workbright’s Partner Program today](https://workbright.growsumo.com)!
+[Apply to WorkBright’s Partner Program today](https://workbright.growsumo.com)!
 #### **FAQs**
 Who is the WorkBright Partner Program available to?
 - Organizations working with seasonal, contract, and temporary workforces